pravi4uasan/RetailStore/README.md

 5. The	percentage	based	discounts (1 , 2, 3 points mentioned above)	do	not	apply	on	groceries.
 6. A	user	can	get	only	one	of	the	percentage	based	discounts	on	a	bill.

-Step to set up Project:-
+Step to set up Project:
 =======================

 Clone or download project from https://github.com/pravi4uasan/RetailStore